thijsk/slide/Local_api.md

 ## Postman

-Because this API is not yet published, I am attaching two documents that you can open in Postman (https://www.getpostman.com/), an easy-to-use multi-platform API Management tool.
+Because this API is not yet published, I am attaching two documents that you can open in [Postman](https://www.getpostman.com/), an easy-to-use multi-platform API Management tool.
 One file contains the collection (e.g. the API calls), the other the environment (which sets, among others, your Slide Device Code).

 We kindly request that you do not share these files with other people until we are fully ready to publish the local API documentation online. :-)